 Go Directly to Edinburgh

 Edinburgh is a city that blows your mind once you arrive at its airport, sprawling with many historical sights.
-You can easily reach the centre of the town with an excellent transport network.
+You can easily reach the town centre with an excellent transport network.
 This greater metropolitan offers all places, activities, art, and historical spots to suit all travellers.
-Whether you are a foodie, a history fan, or searching for thrilling activities, don’t worry, this city is just the perfect place for you.
+Whether you are a foodie, a history fan, or searching for thrilling activities, don’t worry; this city is just the perfect place for you.

 Location: Edinburgh, Scotland

-How to reach: Just 15 minutes walk away from Edinburgh Waverley rail station.
+How to reach: Just 15 minutes from Edinburgh Waverley rail station.

 Price: Around $24

 One of the oldest royal castes in the United Kingdom witnessed many events that shaped Scotland’s history.
-Dating back to the 12th century, the power of this palace reflects on being a royal dwelling and a military fortress.
+Dating back to the 12th century, this palace’s power reflects its dual role as a royal dwelling and a military fortress.

 Why Should You Visit Edinburgh Castle?

 Many remarkable things to do are right here, but the most critical part of your tour around the attraction is that it will bring exciting stories about Scotch history, from the birth of kings to the famous battles.
-All things that have happened here played a major role in the fate of a nation.
+Everything that has happened here has played a significant role in the fate of a nation.

-Perched atop Castle Rock, Edinburgh Castle is one of the most popular tourist attractions, including many things to do in this European country.
+Perched atop Castle Rock, Edinburgh Castle is one of Europe’s most popular tourist attractions.
+There are also many things to do in this country.

 Inside the castle, you will find many spots to explore, ranging from artworks, permanent exhibitions, a hall where coronation ceremonies have been held over decades, Royal Apartments, and Scottish Crown Jewels.
-You have plenty of ways to experience the castle; you can go around on your own, pay for an audio guide, or join a scheduled tour.
+You have plenty of ways to experience the castle; you can go around alone, pay for an audio guide, or join a scheduled tour.

-From the rooftop of the castle, you can marvel at a panoramic view of the city of Edinburgh.
+From the castle’s rooftop, you can marvel at a panoramic view of Edinburgh.
 If you have time, visit the streets and squares near the court to indulge in the city’s culture.

 Things to Do:

-• Have a close look at the palace’s grandeur brimming with precious items you need to discover, like the Scottish Crown Jewels, the Stone of Destiny, and the Great Hall.
+- Look closely at the palace’s grandeur, with precious items you need to discover, like the Scottish Crown Jewels, the Stone of Destiny, and the Great Hall.

-• Use a map guide to make sure that you explore all the gems of the palace, or you can ask for an audio guide that will let you know the history behind this masterpiece.
+- Use a map guide to ensure that you explore all the palace’s gems, or ask for an audio guide that will explain the history behind this masterpiece.

-• Check out the amazing statues scattered around the place and read about every hero and king you will see.
+- Check out the fantastic statues scattered around the place and read about every hero and king you will see.

-• Rising abruptly below this royal spot, plan to visit the Palace of Holyroodhouse, another elegant palace to see here in Edinburgh.
+- Rising abruptly below this royal spot, plan to visit the Palace of Holyroodhouse, another elegant palace in Edinburgh.

 Things not to Do:

-• Photos are not allowed inside the castle.
-However, you can snap pictures from the rooftop or at the outdoor hall.
+- Photos are not allowed inside the castle.
+However, you can snap pictures from the rooftop or outdoor hall.

-• Don’t just visit Edinburgh Castle, instead, you can hit the Parliament, attend a session or explore Debating Chambers’ public gallery.
+- Don’t just visit Edinburgh Castle; you can hit the Parliament, attend a session or explore the Debating Chambers’ public gallery.
 All of these tours will cost you nothing.

-• Don’t get it wrong while spelling out the street names, because you will get confused or maybe lost as locals can not understand where you want to go.
-Always use the Google Pronounce app to know how you make it right.
+- Don’t get it wrong while spelling out the street names.
+You will get confused or lost, as locals can not understand where you want to go.
+Always use the Google Pronounce app to determine how to make it suitable.

-Pro Tip: You will visit many gift shops before going inside the palace.
-Don’t check them out before exploring the attraction, as you are likely not to be allowed to get inside with your shopping bags.
+Pro Tip: You will visit many gift shops before entering the palace.
+Don’t check them out before exploring the attraction, as you are likely not allowed to get inside with your shopping bags.

 Visit one of the Most Known Volcanic Peak Across the Globe: Arthur’s Seat